This post may contain affiliate links. Any sales made through such links will reward me a small commission – at no extra cost for you!

 To make this all-natural coffee body scrub, you will need:

-- 5 – 10 drops lavender essential oil (or any other essential oil)
+- 5 – 10 drops of lavender essential oil (or any other essential oil)

 How to make coffee scrub:

 Start by putting your coffee grounds into a large mixing bowl.
 You can use fresh or used coffee grounds.
 If you use used coffee grounds, try to dry them first as much as possible.

 Warm up the coconut oil until it completely melts.
 Add it to the coffee grounds.
 Add the essential oil of your choice as well.

 Mix everything well together.
 You should get the consistency of wet sand.
 Personally, I like to add a bit more oil and get a greasier, more “gooey” texture.
 That way, the scrub becomes even gentler and more nourishing.